Oklahoma Laws and Incentives for Natural Gas

 Alternative Fuel Vehicle (AFV) Tax Credit

-For tax years beginning before January 1, 2020, a one-time income tax credit is available for 50% of the incremental cost of purchasing a new original equipment manufacturer AFV, excluding electric vehicles, or converting a vehicle to operate on an alternative fuel.
-The state also provides a tax credit for 10% of the total vehicle cost, up to $1,500, if the incremental cost of a new AFV cannot be determined or when an AFV is resold, as long as a tax credit has not been previously taken on the vehicle.
+For tax years beginning before January 1, 2020, a one-time income tax credit is available for 45% of the incremental cost of purchasing a new original equipment manufacturer AFV or converting a vehicle to operate on an alternative fuel.
+The state also provides a tax credit in the amount of 10% of the total vehicle cost, up to $1,500, if the incremental cost of a new AFV cannot be determined or when an AFV is resold, as long as a tax credit has not been previously taken on the vehicle.
 Equipment used for conversions must be new; must not have been previously used to modify or retrofit any vehicle; must meet applicable federal and state safety standards; and must be installed by a state certified alternative fuels equipment technician.
-The alternative fuels eligible for the credit are compressed natural gas, liquefied natural gas, hydrogen, and liquefied petroleum gas (propane).
+The alternative fuels eligible for the credit are natural gas and propane.
 Tax credits may be carried forward for up to five years.
-(Reference House Bill 1718, 2013; House Bill 2005, 2013; and Oklahoma Statutes 68-2357.22)
+(Reference Oklahoma Statutes 68-2357.22)

 Alternative Fueling Infrastructure Tax Credit

 For tax years beginning before January 1, 2020, a tax credit is available for up to 75% of the cost of installing commercial alternative fueling infrastructure.
-Eligible alternative fuels include compressed natural gas (CNG), liquefied natural gas, liquefied petroleum gas (propane), hydrogen, and electricity.
+Eligible alternative fuels include natural gas, propane, and electricity.
 The infrastructure must be new and must not have been previously installed or used to fuel alternative fuel vehicles.
-A tax credit is also available for up to 50% of the cost of installing a residential CNG fueling system, for up to $2,500.
+A tax credit is also available for up to 50% of the cost of installing a residential compressed natural gas fueling system, up to $2,500.
 The tax credit may be carried forward for up to five years.
-(Reference House Bill 2005, 2013, and Oklahoma Statutes 68-2357.22)
+(Reference Oklahoma Statutes 68-2357.22)

 Laws and Regulations